 Audit committee report

-The committee's main objective is to assist the board in fulfilling its oversight responsibilities, in particular with regard to evaluation of the adequacy and efficiency of accounting policies, internal controls and financial and corporate reporting processes.
-In addition, the committee assesses the effectiveness of the internal auditors and the independence and effectiveness of the external auditors.
+In addition to its statutory responsibilities, the committee’s main objective is to assist the board in fulfilling its oversight responsibilities, in particular with regard to the evaluation of the adequacy and effectiveness of accounting policies, internal controls and financial and corporate reporting processes, and assessing the effectiveness of the internal auditors.

-Mrs CWN Molope was appointed to the audit committee on 2 August 2017 as an independent non-executive member.
-The committee comprises the following members who have the necessary skills and experience to fulfil the duties of the committee:
+Ms CWN (Nosipho) Molope resigned from the committee with effect from 31 March 2019.
+As at the date of this report the committee comprises the following members, who have the necessary skills and experience to fulfil the duties of the committee:

-- Mr NG Payne (independent non-executive director and chairman)
+- Mr NG Payne (Independent non-executive director and chairman) – appointed 2006

-The appointment of all members of the committee is subject to the shareholders' approval at the next annual general meeting to be held on Monday, 27 November 2017.
-The profiles of the members, including their qualifications, can be viewed in the annual integrated report.
+The appointment of all members of the committee is subject to the shareholders’ approval at the next annual general meeting to be held on Thursday, 28 November 2019.
+The profiles of the members, including their qualifications, can be viewed in the Integrated report.

 Frequency and attendance of meetings

-The committee is satisfied that it has performed the statutory requirements for an audit committee as set out in the Companies Act as well as the functions set out in the terms of reference and that it has therefore complied with its legal, regulatory or other responsibilities as may be assigned by the board.
+The committee is satisfied that it has performed the statutory requirements for an audit committee as set out in the Companies Act as well as the functions set out in the terms of reference and that it has therefore complied with its legal, regulatory and other responsibilities.

-There were no reportable irregularities during the year, nor were any complaints or queries about our financial reporting brought to the attention of the audit committee.
+There were no Reportable Irregularities for The Bidvest Group Limited, nor were any complaints or queries about our financial reporting brought to the attention of the audit committee.

-The committee nominated and recommended the appointment of the external auditor, Deloitte & Touche, to the shareholders in compliance with the Companies Act and the JSE Listings Requirements and the appointment of Mr MH Holme as designated auditor for the 2017 financial year.
+The committee nominated and recommended the re-appointment of the external auditor, PwC, to the shareholders in compliance with the Companies Act and the appointment of Mr C West as designated auditor for the 2020 financial year.

-The committee satisfied itself that the audit firm and designated auditor are accredited and appear on the JSE List of Accredited Auditors.
-The committee further satisfied itself that Deloitte & Touche was independent of the Company, which includes consideration of compliance with criteria relating to independence proposed by the Independent Regulatory Board for Auditors.
+The committee satisfied itself that the audit firm is accredited, and the committee further satisfied itself that PwC was independent of the Group, which included consideration of compliance with criteria relating to independence proposed by the Independent Regulatory Board for Auditors.

 The committee, in consultation with executive management, agreed to the engagement letter, terms, audit plan and budgeted audit fees.